dsmrreader/dsmr-reader/docs/intro.rst

 Languages
 ---------
 The entire application and it's code is written in English.
-The entire interface however is also translated into Dutch and will be triggered depending on you browser's language preference.
+The interface is also translated into Dutch and will be triggered depending on your browser's language preference.

 Skill